ZetaRet/protoss/dox/protoss.all.dox.md

 __*getSupers(Function fn, String name) : Array*__
 fn - Function, if null will use this
 name - String, if null will use __constructor
-*return Array, of all super constructor functions*
+*return Array, of all super constructor functions, allows caching inside function object*

 __*getSupers2(Function fn, String name) : Array*__
 fn - Function, if null will use this
 name - String, if null will use __constructor
 *return Array, of super constructor function or functions (if super is aggregate will use __constructor_list)*

+__*getReversedSupers(Function fn, String name) : Array*__
+fn - Function, if null will use this
+name - String, if null will use __constructor
+*return Array, of all super constructor functions, reversed order*

 __*hasSuper(Function sfn, Function fn, String name) : Boolean*__
 __sfn*__ - Function, super function to check against